Can You Freeze Cheese? Yes—Here’s What You Need to Know

 2. Can you freeze cottage cheese?

 Cottage cheese, along with ricotta cheese, can be frozen.
 However, upon thawing, both cheeses are likely to have a grainier texture.
 As with most frozen cheeses, thawed cottage and ricotta cheeses are best used in baked or cooked recipes.
-Here’s what you can do with that ricotta cheese.
+Try using the extras in a ricotta cheese recipe instead.

 3. Can you freeze cheese slices?